SilentSkies/Auto_MKBrake/README.md

 3.  **HandBrakeCLI:** The command-line version of HandBrake.
     * Download: [HandBrake Downloads](https://handbrake.fr/downloads.php) (Select Command Line Version).

+## ![Warning]
+This application is CPU and GPU intensive.
+As soon as encoding starts it will consume *ALL* of the available resources to complete the task in as short a time as possible.

 ## Installation

 1. Clone this repository (or download the files to a folder).